noodlewerk/NWLogging/README.md

 <a name="NWL_About"></a>
 About
 -----
 NWLogging is a Cocoa logging framework that provides logging functions similar to NSLog.
+It consists of a light-weight core written in C that needs little configuration and a collection of tools for convenient configuration and log access.

 What makes it particularly useful is the flexibility with which logs can be filtered and directed to different outputs, both in source and at runtime.
-This makes NWLogging a useful tool for debugging and error reporting, without the log spam of a growing project.
+This makes NWLogging a tool for both debugging and error reporting, without the log spam of a growing project.

 <a name="NWL_GettingStarted"></a>